andyjakubowski/kingly-site/compiler.md

 - we could then have an import as mechanism for renaming states?
 TO THINK ABOUT
   - better, if I want to reuse machines, I need a renaming facility at inclusion site
 - then I also need a macro system...
-- will be better to procsss files with node and generate a .js file instead of using babel!
+- will be better to process files with node and generate a .js file instead of using babel!

 ## Syntax
 JSX!